Navid200/xDrip/docs/Calibrate-G6.md

 [xDrip](../) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> Calibrate G6 or Dexcom ONE with xDrip

 See [Calibration](./Calibration.md) for details about what calibration is and when and why you should calibrate.

+Restarting G6 can have negative impact on accuracy and calibration: ./Restart-G6-sensor.md

 You should not over-calibrate G6 or ONE.
 Even the manufacturer tells you [that](https://www.dexcom.com/faqs/is-my-dexcom-sensor-accurate).

 You should use an xDrip release not older than the current stable release.
 You can see how to update [here](./Updates.md).